ClosedNon-Profit

 What activities are funded?

-Delivery of a community-based employment advisory service providing free information, advice, advocacy and referrals to women on work-related issues.
+Delivery of free employment advisory, advocacy and referral services for women on work-related issues.

 How do I apply for the Basic Rights Qld Grant (formerly Queensland Working Women’s service) (IR)?